Regulation of acupuncture: United Kingdom

 Acupuncturists are not a nationally regulated profession in the United Kingdom.
 Acupuncture practice is regulated by law in England and Wales for health and safety criteria under The Local Government (Miscellaneous Provisions) Act 1982, which has been recently amended by the Local Government Act 2003.
 Each local authority implements its own policy in accordance with the Act.
 For example, the London boroughs use the London Local Authorities Act, 1991/2000.
 Premises and each practitioner offering acupuncture must be licensed.
 As there is no formal certification of acupuncture, practitioners are exempted from licensing by virtue of being current members of approved acupuncture associations such as the British Acupuncture Council.
 Physiotherapists are also required to be current members of an approved acupuncture association as body piercing is not part of the entry level curriculum for state registered physiotherapists regulated by the Health Professions Council.
 The approved acupuncture organisations have rigorous codes of practice and educational requirements and members are covered by the appropriate indemnity insurance.
 An estimated 7,500 practitioners practise acupuncture to some extent and belong to a relevant professional or regulatory body.
 About 2,400 are traditional acupuncturists who mostly belong to the British Acupuncture Council, which requires its members to be trained in both traditional acupuncture and relevant biomedical sciences.
 Approximately 2,200 registered doctors and other statutorily regulated health professionals belong to the British Medical Acupuncture Society.
 Some 6,000 physiotherapists belong to the Acupuncture Association of Chartered Physiotherapists and 250 nurses belong to the British Academy of Western Acupuncture.
 There are also practitioners of Traditional Chinese Medicine who belong to one or more associations.

 The principal body for professional standards in traditional/lay acupuncture is the British Acupuncture Council, The British Medical Acupuncture Society an inter-disciplinary professional body for regulated health professional using acupuncture as a modality.
-The Acupuncture Association of Chartered Physiotherapists.
+The Acupuncture Association of Chartered Physiotherapists, and The Association of Acupuncture Clinicians.